vkocubinsky/SublimeTableEditor/README.rst

 alt + enter or enter
     Re-align the table and move down to next row.
 Creates a new row if necessary.

-ctrl+left
-    Re-align the table and move to beginning of the current table field.

-ctrl+right
-    Re-align the table and move to end of the current table field.

 alt+left
     Move the current column left.